ShrihariMaheshwari/ShrihariMaheshwari/README.md

 ### 🔭 Current Focus

 - Building serverless applications using AWS
-- Developing full-stack web applications with React and Node.js
+- Developing full-stack web applications with React and Typescrip
 - Exploring cloud-native technologies and microservices architecture
-- Learning Vue.js and Gatsby for modern web development
+- Learning Next.js and Framer Motion for modern web development

 ### 🤝 Let's Connect!

-- 💬 Ask me about **React, AWS, Serverless Architecture**
+- 💬 Ask me about **Full-Stack, AWS, Serverless Architecture**
-- 👯 Open to collaborating on **DevOps and React Projects**
+- 👯 Open to collaborating on **DevOps and Full-Stack Projects**
-- 🤝 Looking for help with **Kubernetes and Helm**
+- 🤝 Looking for help with **Kubernetes and GSAP**
 - 📫 Reach me at: **shrihari.maheshwari7@gmail.com**

 ---